 If you’re loading your own rental truck or moving container, you need to use strong straps or rope to tie down and secure your belongings at regular intervals.
 This will help keep your stuff in place to prevent damage from shifting inside during the transport process.

 Ready to take the first step and start collecting your supplies?
-For more tips on how to save time, money, and unnecessary hassles, check out my best hacks for packing and moving.
+For more tips on how to save time, money, and unnecessary hassles, check out my best hacks for packing and moving on the PODS Blog.